Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Methods

 \subsubsection{Vicsek Model}

 We consider a modified version of the Vicsek model\cite{Zhao:2021}, where the dynamics of the particles ($r_i$, $\theta_i$ for $i=1,2,...,N$) are described as follows:

-Here, $\kappa$ controls the strength of alignment. $\eta$ accounts for the amplitude of fluctuations or noise. $\xi_i(t)$ represents Gaussian white noise with zero mean and unit variance acting on $i$th particle.
+Here, $\kappa$ controls the strength of alignment. $\eta$ accounts for the amplitude of fluctuations or noise. $\xi_i(t)$ represents Gaussian white noise with zero mean and unit variance acting on the $i$th particle.
 The function $F$ describes alignment interactions between particles.
 For simplicity, we choose $F(\theta, r) = \frac{\sin(\theta)}{\pi R^2} \quad \text{if} \quad |r| < R $ where $R = 1$ is the range of the interaction.
 This simple choice for $F$ enforces polar alignment among the particles.
 While our model is based on this specific form, we expect our results to extend to more general forms of polar alignment.

-We choose the unit of length and time in the simulations of the Vicsek model to be $R$ and $R^2/\kappa$, respectively.
+We choose the unit of length and time in the simulations of the Vicsek model to be $R$ and $\NY{\tau=}R^2/\kappa$, respectively.
 Therefore, the unit length scale is the interaction range between two particles, and the unit of time scale is the time of local alignment.
-We set the parameters as $N=10000$, $L=70.6$, $v_0=0.5$, and the simulation time step to $0.01\tau$ unless otherwise stated.
+We set the parameters as $N=10000$, $L=70.6$, $v_0=0.5$, \NY{$\kappa=1$}, and the simulation time step to $0.01\tau$ unless otherwise stated.
 The number density of the system is $\rho_0=2$.
 Previous studies have shown that numerical simulations of the Vicsek model exhibit a phase transition between a disordered state and an ordered state as the noise intensity $\eta$ is varied\cite{Chate:2020}.
 The ordered state corresponds to the collective motion with the global polar alignment of the agents, while the disordered state corresponds to the random motion of the agents.
-Noise ($\eta$) is a crucial parameter in the Vicsek model as it determines the balance between randomness and the polar order.
-Therefore, to understand the system dynamics, we need to study the role of noise in the Vicsek model.
-Here, we collect particle dynamics data by varying the noise's strength $\eta$.
+Noise \NY{amplitude $\eta$} is a crucial parameter in the Vicsek model as it determines the balance between randomness and the polar order.